The ACT Government collects land tax to provide a range of essential services to the ACT community.

-If there’s another dwelling on the same parcel as your principal place of residence, such as a granny flat, you only have to pay land tax while the other dwelling is being rented.
+If there’s another dwelling on the same land as your principal place of residence, such as a granny flat, you must pay land tax while the other dwelling is being rented.
 The land tax payable is a proportion based on the rented floor area.

 You’ll need to tell us that you’re renting a secondary dwelling.

 Correcting an assessment

 If you receive a land tax assessment for your property that you believe is in error, please contact us for a review.

 You are responsible for ensuring land tax is correctly paid, even if you use an agent to manage your property.
 If the agent fails to notify us of your land tax liability, you will be held responsible for the unpaid land tax plus any interest and penalties.

 Why do we have land tax?

 The ACT Government is committed to raising revenue in a way that is fair, efficient and sustainable, delivering the resources we need to fund great public services for Canberrans.

 Because of the ACT’s unique single level of government, rates and land tax don’t only fund local government services like roads and rubbish collection.
 They also help fund the essential services and infrastructure all Canberrans rely on, like schools, hospitals, public transport and community facilities.

 Unlike stamp duty, rates and land tax are predictable and not subject to major swings in the housing market.
 This means the government can reliably provide funding every year for our hospitals, schools and other essential services.